-- 4.52 The Council, its leisure company (Active 4 Today) and Parish & Town Councils runs a wide range of leisure and cultural facilities across the District, including leisure and community centres, all of which are used for a range of activities.
+- 4.52 The Council, its leisure company (Active 4 Today) and Parish & Town Councils run a wide range of leisure and cultural facilities across the District, including leisure and community centres, all of which are used for a range of activities.
 In addition, there are a range of commercially provided facilities such as health and fitness centres, bowling, bingo, snooker, cinema, and sports provision.
 Sherwood Forest, the Center Parcs Holiday Village and Southwell Racecourse are also major attractions.
-The District Council's Sport and Recreation Facilities Improvement Plan sets out the vision for Newark and Sherwood from 2010 2014 to 2021 along with the Playing Pitch Strategy 2014; both of which include it includes an assessments of current provision, areas of need and priorities for addressing this need. - 4.53 National policy aims to ensure that there are sufficient high quality open spaces and sport and recreation facilities, which are located in the most sustainable locations, are attractive to users and are well managed and maintained.
-It requires local planning authorities to consider the importance of facilities to the local community if there is a proposal that would result in its loss or change of use, and refuse permission for applications which fail to protect existing facilities that provide for day to day needs. - x.xx The East Midlands Regional Plan requires Local Authorities to work with County-based Sport Partnerships, Sport England and other relevant bodies to ensure that there is adequate provision of sports and recreational facilities, consistent with the priorities for urban and rural areas which are outlined elsewhere within the plan.
-Where appropriate, there should be joint working across administrative borders to ensure that identified need is met in the most effective manner. - 4.54 At a local level, the Community Plan contains 6 shared priorities to help improve the quality of life for residents of the District.
-The protection and provision of leisure and community facilities will help meet all of these objectives. the District Council recognises the important role that new and existing leisure and community facilities play in meeting the community's needs and contributing to improved health and wellbeing.
+The District Council's Sport and Recreation Facilities Improvement Plan sets out the vision for Newark and Sherwood from 2014 to 2021 along with the Playing Pitch Strategy 2014; both of which include assessments of current provision, areas of need and priorities for addressing this need. - 4.53 National policy aims to ensure that there are sufficient high quality open spaces and sport and recreation facilities, which are located in the most sustainable locations, are attractive to users and are well managed and maintained.
+It requires local planning authorities to consider the importance of facilities to the local community if there is a proposal that would result in its loss or change of use, and refuse permission for applications which fail to protect existing facilities that provide for day to day needs.

+- 4.54 At a local level, the District Council recognises the important role that new and existing leisure and community facilities play in meeting the community's needs and contributing to improved health and wellbeing.
 The Core Strategy seeks to ensure that where required, new and improved facilities are provided as part of development and suitable protection is given to existing facilities.
-Such an approach will help meet the aims of national and regional policy and also help contribute to the delivery of schemes identified within the various local strategies.

-4.55 Detailed criteria for the provision of leisure, community facilities and open space standards along with will be set out in the Allocations & Development Management DPD whilst guidance on the level of contributions for commuted sums and the methodology for their calculation will be set out contained in a Developer Contributions & Planning Obligations SPD as discussed set out in Spatial Policy 6 and Policy DM3.
+Such an approach will help meet the aims of national and regional policy and also help contribute to the delivery of schemes identified within the various local strategies. - 4.55 Detailed criteria for the provision of leisure, community facilities and open space standards along with guidance on the level of contributions for commuted sums and the methodology for their calculation will be contained in a Developer Contributions & Planning Obligations SPD as set out in Spatial Policy 6 and Policy DM3.
 The SPD will also set out the arrangements for securing commuted payments and ongoing maintenance through planning obligations.